Search

 Currently about 1/3rd of the FDA approved drugs are biologics, the vast majority of them being peptides or proteins as well as some oligonucleotides.
 As biologics are much bigger than small molecule active pharmaceutical ingredients or API’s and can undergo a lot of changes such as deamidation, reduction (or oxidation), covalent modification, etc., the characterization of biologics is much more demanding than of new chemical entities (NCE).
 Issues like structural changes with regard to folding do normally not occur in small molecule API’s but can cause precipitation or immunological responses with proteins.
 Also, protein-based biologics may vary depending on the nutrition conditions of the expression system and this needs to be thourougly controlled as otherwise clearance or immunogenicity might vary from batch to batch.

 Typical biologics such as monoclonal antibodies have masses in the range of 150 kDa, are heterogeneous and can undergo agglomerisation.
 Thus the requirements are vastly different for their detection in mass spectrometry in comparison to small molecules such as. e.g. Aspirin or Ibuprofen with masses of a few hundred Dalton.
-The characterization of protein-based biologics often combines various approaches such as peptide-based bottom-up analysis, hydrogen-deuterium exchange or intact protein-based top-down analysis.
+The characterization of protein-based biologics, intact proteins or protein complexes by mass spectrometry often combines various approaches such as peptide-based bottom-up analysis, hydrogen-deuterium exchange or intact protein-based top-down analysis.
 In particular the latter is often difficult for standard instruments.

-The reasons for this are manifold and we will discuss this with several examples and also explain why having a dedicted instrument often makes a lot of sense.
+The reasons for this are manifold and we will discuss this with several examples and also explain why having a dedicted instrument for intact protein mass spectrometry often makes a lot of sense.

 MS Vision is doing active research in the area of native mass spectrometry and high mass MS since its founding in 2004.
 Originally, this started with modifying quadrupoles to improve transmission and selection at high m/z values.
 However, it quickly turned out that the quadrupole transmission and selection is only one critical aspect when designing an instrument for native mss spectrometry.